pile of books on a table

 Purpose

-The purpose of this policy is to outline the collection paramaters of the MSU Billings Library.
+The purpose of this policy is to outline the collection parameters of the MSU Billings Library.
 The collections support the mission, vision, and values of the Library.
 The policy guides staff in selecting materials for inclusion in the Library collections.
 The policy informs the Library's various publics (including university students, faculty, staff, and members of the community at large) about the rationale for making selection decisions.

 Mission